hayo0914/react-native-stylesheet-merge/README.md

 ```

 ## createObject Function
-Utility function for get a merged object according to the current platform(ios/android)
+Utility function to get a merged object according to the current platform(ios/android)

 ```js
 import { createObject } from 'react-native';